viters/docs/cookbook/permissions/workflows.md

 [field values](/configuration/data-model/fields.md)_.

 Workflows are when you use these permissions techniques to create structured stages to content or data creation.
-In simplest terms, its when you have two or more roles, and you give them different permissions at each stage in the content creation process.
+In simplest terms, it is when you have two or more roles, and you give them different permissions at each stage in the content creation process.

 There are an infinite number of possible workflows you could configure.
 But for this recipe, we will configure a simple